 9. Our programs encrypt all chat messages on your side before sending them to our server, using the "Chat Moderation Password" that you entered above.
 Furthermore, your Zoom meeting number and Zoom password are never sent to our servers, and our servers only use your Chat Moderation Password to open your initial connection to us (they do not store your Chat Moderation Password).
 Your web browsers keep track of all of your passwords, and use them to encrypt and decrypt messages they receive from our servers.
 Therefore, our servers only contain encrypted messages without passwords.
 Please do not ever send us any of your passwords, because we don't want the liability of having access to your conversations.
 If you send us any communications containing your passwords, we will delete the communications without replying to you.

 10. If you encounter any issues, please feel free to email us at email@example.com.
 We'd like to help make this as robust as possible.

-11. All of this is sponsored by the Daily Challenge with Po-Shen Loh.
+11. All of this is sponsored by LIVE, our new online school which provides the best live video math classes in the world.
 We created this system to make our live online classes more engaging.
 If you are curious, our classes are designed for ambitious middle school students seeking math challenges beyond the curricular level.
 They're led by pairs of brilliant high schoolers using improvisational comedy techniques to interact with students, weaving in footage of Po-Shen Loh's own teaching in a lifelike manner.
 We have found that this live chat moderation tool makes classes really fun, and it has transformed the learning experience for our students.
 We hope you enjoy it too.